This page contains affiliate links. Please read our disclosure for more info.

 The downside is the cramped shower—you have to sit down in the bath if you are tall.
 The owner was really helpful and even sent his mum to meet us at the station (which is very close).

-We paid more because we wanted to be close to the sea and train station.
-If you don’t mind walking 10-20 minutes there are cheaper options on the outskirts.
+It was very affordable, but we paid a bit more to be close to the sea and train station.
+If you don’t mind walking 10-20 minutes, there are cheaper options on the outskirts.
 It’s not a big town so nowhere is very far.

 Search for more holiday rentals in Rapallo here.